MohitPKohli/army-simulation/README.md

 ## Using the Program

-A series of steps on how to actually use the program once it is executed.
+A series of steps on how to use the program once it is executed.

 #### Visual